 In January and February 2020, we held the First Conversation – a big public consultation on the big themes and challenges for the plan.
 We also extended the Call for Sites to invite further development sites, and sites for potential new green infrastructure, to be put forward.

-In January 2021 we invited Parish Councils and Residents Associations to contribute their local knowledge about the sites put forward for development, and this has been fed into our assessment of their suitability.
+In January 2021 we invited Parish Councils and Residents Associations to contribute their local knowledge about the sites put forward for development, and this fed into our assessment of their suitability.